 Calendar, Hours, and Directions

-The Amherst Family Center is open to parents, guardians, grandparents and their children September through June.
+The Amherst Family Center is open to parents, guardians, grandparents with young children through June.

-The AFC is open immediately after Labor Day, Tuesday September 4, 2012, and closes Friday June 21, 2013.
-The AFC will open again on Tuesday July 9, 2013 and close on Thursday August 15, 2013, on a reduced schedule.
-During the summer, the AFC will be open Tuesdays, Wednesdays, and Fridays from 9:00am-11:30am.
+The AFC is open from Tuesday, October 15, 2013 until Friday June 21, 2014.
 The AFC follows the Amherst Regional Public School (ARPS) calendar for the K-12 vacation schedule and federal and state holidays.

-Our inclement weather policy follows the Amherst Public School for weather related closings only.
+Our inclement weather policy follows the Amherst Regional Public School policy for weather related closings ONLY.
 From time to time the AFC may also need to have a delayed opening.
-You can check the Centerís phone (413) 256-1145 after 7:30am daily for up to weather related information.
+Call the AFC phone, (413) 256-1145, after 7:30am daily for up-to-date weather related information.

 AFC Daily Drop-In Schedule Fall & Spring